marcos-parivedasolutions/linting-demo/README.md

 than super linters default errors messages

-I configured the MAKEFILE to only run linting on changed python files; those pyton files that are in the PR
+I configured the MAKEFILE to only run linting on changed python files; those python files that are in the PR

 14s with docker
-5s without docker
+10s without docker